Podia Review: Is It Worth Buying?

 Another alternative to Podia is to use LMS (Learning Management System) plugins on your WordPress site.
 Plugins such as LearnDash, LiferLMS, Tutor LMS, etc are some options in this category.

-With an LMS plugin, you’ll have to do everything yourself such as setting up drip lessons, creating certificates, etc. Not to mention that LMS plugins are so much complex to use.
+With an LMS plugin, you’ll have to do everything yourself such as setting up drip lessons, creating certificates, etc. Not to mention that LMS plugins are so complex to use.
 The interface isn’t as clean, minimal, or user-friendly.

 Plus, you’ll also have to rely on many other plugins to get things working.
 For example, I’m using over 10 separate WordPress plugins just to get the courses on GridRule to work properly.
 If one plugin faces an issue, all hell is gonna break loose.